-For roughly nineteen minutes (18 minutes and 41 seconds to be exact), Elias and I discuss the world and his recent album Beyondless, and it feels like we are riding the same wavelength.
-Despite his thick Danish accent and static of the call, he still makes himself clear.
-He speaks carefully-taking somewhat painfully long pauses to select the right word to describe his thought.
+For roughly nineteen minutes (18 minutes and 41 seconds to be exact), Elias and I discuss the world and his recent album Beyondless, and despite his thick Danish accent and static of the call, he still makes himself clear.
+He speaks carefully, taking somewhat painfully long pauses to select the right word to describe his thought.
 The pauses prove to be rewarding.
-He is articulate and poetic, and I am left with more than my fair share of pull quotes to work with.
+He is articulate and poetic, and I am left with more than my fair share of information to work with.

 This graceful mastery of words, which is at least partly influenced by his rapturous reading habits (his latest selection: Death in Venice), is laced into the lyrics of all his songs.
 Not just those he writes for Iceage, but also those he writes for his ancillary project, Marching Church.
 For the past few years, that’s where his focus has been.
 Throughout 2015 and 2016, Elias put all his energy into the release of two Marching Church albums.
 "I can’t work on both things at the same time."